By Swati Sahai

 Meanwhile, Lufthansa uses VR glasses to entice travelers into last-minute upgrades to ‘Premium Economy’ at the boarding gate and acknowledges that this successful upsell program has brought in significant ancillary revenue.

-There are many such examples of B2C and B2B companies that are using upsell and cross-sell opportunities to generate profits.
+There are many such examples of major enterprises that are using upsell and cross-sell opportunities to generate profits.
 Yet marketing budgets continue to focus heavily on new customer acquisition at the expense of driving upsell/cross-sell and retention of existing customers.

 In this post, I take a detailed look at: